amykv/amvitkus/README.md

 - 💻 IT Analyst at GreenEcho LLC.

 - ⚡ I'm focusing on using Kotlin for Android and game development.
+Also learning full stack MEAN development.

 - 💬 Check out my website [here.](https://arasvitkus.com/)